dotnet/docs-maui/docs/ios/xcsync.md

 #### How to use Xcsync

-The tool has 2 commands right now: generate and sync.
+The tool has 2 commands: generate and sync.
 Use generate for tracking your changes from your .NET to Xcode and sync for tracking your changes from Xcode to .NET.<br />
 Xcsync can be invoked via a dotnet build target, like so:
 ```dotnet build /t:xcsync-generate``` or ```dotnet build /t:xcsync-sync```